Reinforcement learning-based architecture search for quantum machine learning: Methods

-Here, $\gamma > 0$ is a hyperparameter of the kernel, and $f_{O,k} = \tr(\rho(\xdata) O_k)$, where the observable $O_k$ is taken from the set of single-qubit Pauli matrices $\{X, Y, Z\}$ and applied to qubit $k$.
 We primarily chose PQKs for two reasons: they are efficient to evaluate and have shown good results for various ML tasks.
-Unlike fidelity quantum kernels that are based on the overlap of the two quantum states~\cite{Havlicek2019}, the evaluation of quantum circuits with PQKs scales linearly with the data.
+Unlike fidelity quantum kernels that are based on the overlap of the two quantum states~\cite{Havl_ek_2019}, the evaluation of quantum circuits with PQKs scales linearly with the data set size.
 Additionally, caching of intermediate results enables a fast evaluation of the cross-validation score.
-In contrast to PQKs, QNNs require an expensive training routine that involves numerous evaluations of quantum circuits for each training data point, making the search for optimal architectures prohibitive.
-The implementation of the circuits, the PQK, and the QML models is achieved using the QML library \emph{sQUlearn}~\cite{kreplin2023squlearn}.
+We did not choose QNNs here because, in contrast to PQKs, QNNs are parameterized and require an expensive training routine that involves numerous evaluations of quantum circuits for each training data point, making the search for optimal architectures prohibitive.
+The implementation of the circuits, the PQK, and the QML models is achieved using the library \emph{sQUlearn}~\cite{kreplin2023squlearn}.